 Let's take a look at the first remote edition of the largest space and robotics event in Europe.

 The European Rover Challenge is the biggest international robotics and space competition in Europe.
 University teams from around the world build their own Martian robots that have to face tasks similar to those performed by rovers on the surfaces of Mars and the Moon.
 In this article, you're going to learn a bit about the 2020 edition of the ERC, one that introduced the remote formula of the event.

 The ERC 2020 was the sixth edition of this international space and robotics event.
-It was hosted by the Kielce University of Technology and took place on September 11-13.
+It was hosted by the Kielce University of Technology and took place on 11-13 September.
 Over 60 teams from all over the world picked up the gauntlet and participated in the competition.

 The sixth edition of the European Rover Challenge was the first one to allow participants from universities all over the world to join in the challenge remotely, giving birth to the ERC Remote Edition.
 From their countries, the contestants remotely piloted the robot moving around the world's biggest artificial Martian course located in Kielce, Poland.